-We now have a national holiday of giving thanks, eating turkey and cranberry sauce from New England.
+We now have a national holiday of giving thanks and eating turkey and cranberry sauce from New England.
 As a fan of all food, I believe the value of having a holiday centered around a good meal and plenty of desserts is valid.
 But it is important to appreciate the day for what it is and what it is not.
-On Thanksgiving, I don’t tell my children about the pilgrims.
+On Thanksgiving, I don’t tell my children about the Pilgrims.
 Instead, we discuss the story of Sarah Hale, a patriot who thought her country would be better off if we all had a day to sit down, be grateful, and have dinner with our families.

 By my math, Sarah’s oldest child was 30 when she began her campaign for Thanksgiving.
 I have often wondered if she had to create a national holiday to get her grown children to come home to have dinner with her.
 If so, I don’t blame her.

 P. S. Do you want to learn more about Sarah Hale?